-The Association for Psychological Therapies (APT) is a leading provider of training for professionals working in mental health, and offers the following training on suicide prevention.
-We can bring any of these courses to your place of work and train a group of professionals for a fixed all-inclusive fee, no matter where you are.
-All of the training is accredited by APT and delegates receive the relevant level of APT-Accreditation
+The Association for Psychological Therapies (APT) is a leading provider of accredited training for professionals working in mental health and related areas.
+We offer the following courses on suicide prevention and we can bring the training to your organisation and train a group of 6-15 people for a fixed all-inclusive fee, no matter where you are.
+All of the training is accredited by APT and delegates receive the relevant level of APT-Accreditation.

 A half-day course.